 Cashback credit cards are growing in popularity, too, or you may prefer cards that offer rewards in the form of airmiles or loyalty points.
 If you're confident you can afford to pay the balance off as soon as the statement arrives, this option could be highly lucrative – indeed, many people now use their credit card as their core method of spending and use their earnings to repay it each month, largely due to the wide range of rewards that can be earned with such cards.
 Just make sure you really can pay it off, otherwise interest could start to rack up.

 Alternatively, if you've got a big purchase in mind, you may be after a 0% purchase credit card.
-This allows you to spread the cost without needing to worry about interest, letting you pay it off in manageable monthly instalments – and with terms of up to 32 months available (such as from AA's Dual Credit Card MasterCard), you've got plenty of time to repay.
+This allows you to spread the cost without needing to worry about interest, letting you pay it off in manageable monthly instalments – and with terms of up to 32 months available with AA's Dual Credit Card MasterCard), you've got plenty of time to repay.

 Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.